Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 Now that you have successfully built and run an application with a C++ based kernel, update the application to include an RTL-based kernel.

-Similar to the previous section, you will build, emulate, and review the generated Application Timeline.
+Similar to the previous section, build, emulate, and review the generated Application Timeline.
 Regardless of how the kernels were designed, as HLS C/C++ kernels or as RTL kernels, after the kernel has been built the host application accesses the accelerated kernels through the same function calls.

 ### RTL-Based Kernel

-First, you will create and package an RTL-based kernel using the RTL Kernel Wizard.
+First, create and package an RTL-based kernel using the RTL Kernel Wizard.
 By default, the wizard creates a kernel to increment by one.
-This kernel will be used in this tutorial.
+This kernel is used in this tutorial.
 Additionally, the wizard automates the steps needed to package the RTL design into a kernel object file (XO).

-You will generate the RTL-based kernel by quickly going through the RTL Kernel Wizard steps (at a high-level).
+Generate the RTL-based kernel by quickly going through the RTL Kernel Wizard steps (at a high-level).
 Review the [Getting Started with RTL Kernels](https://github.com/Xilinx/Vitis-Tutorials/tree/master/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow) tutorial for more information.
 For complete details refer to [RTL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/RTL-Kernels) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1393).

 #### Create the Vitis Project

 1. To open the Vitis IDE, enter `vitis` in the command line.
 2. Select **./mixing-c-rtl-kernels/workspace** as the workspace directory, and click **Launch**.
-3. From the `Welcome` screen select **Create Application Project** to open the `New Project` wizard.
+3. From the `Welcome` screen, select **Create Application Project** to open the `New Project` wizard.
 4. The first page displays a summary of the process.
 Click **Next** to proceed.
 5. From the `Platform` page select the **xilinx_u250_gen3x16_xdma_4_1_202210_1** platform and click **Next**.
 6. From the `Application Project Details` page, name your project `rtl_project` and click **Next**.
-7. Under SW Acceleration Templates, select **Empty Application**, and click **Finish**.
+7. Under SW Acceleration Templates, select **Empty Application** and click **Finish**.
 This creates a Vitis IDE project.

 Next, generate an RTL-based kernel from within the Vitis IDE.